-Our faculty and students are participating in a wide range of broad research areas.
+Our faculty and students participate in a wide range of broad research areas, including:

-Our division received external awards in the amount of $2.5 million for FY 2014, which represents 50 percent of the Sanford School of Medicine's grant and contract income.
+Our division received external awards in the amount of $2.5 million in 2014, which represents 50 percent of the Sanford School of Medicine's grant and contract income.
 About 62 percent of our 40 faculty members are actively engaged in scholarly and research activities.

 Along with our labs at Lee Medical Building in Vermillion, we also conduct research at two other labs in South Dakota: